LesmeFranco/LesmeFranco/README.md

 - 🔭 I’m studying avionica.
 - 🌱 I’m currently learning about how to be a better person in this world.
-- 👯 I’m looking to collaborate on future projects.
+- 👯 I’m looking to collaborate on future projects with my friends.
 ### **More about me**

 ```javascript